robertmartin8/ReasonableDeviations/_notes/IA_materials_science.md

 # IA Materials Science

-These are my notes for Cambridge's IA Materials Science course.
+These are my notes for Cambridge's IA Materials Science course (first-year).
 They are basically a hand-written and condensed version of the course notes, with some minor additions.
 They were written on yellow paper, which unfortunately hasn't scanned very well.

 - [Course A: Atomic Structure of Materials]({{ site.imageurl }}../notes/1A_crsA.pdf)